Skip to main content

 Node.js, TypeScript, SSE transport

-Model Context Protocol server exposing 62+ tools for agent management, chat, schedules, skills, systems, tags, notifications, and monitoring.
+Model Context Protocol server exposing 116 tools across 28 modules for agent management, chat, schedules, skills, systems, tags, notifications, and monitoring.
 Enables Claude Code and other MCP clients to control Trinity programmatically.

 Scheduler Service